caas-team/sparrow/README.md

 ## Configuration

 The configuration is divided into two parts.
-The startup configuration and the runtime configuration.
+The startup configuration and the checks configuration.
 The startup configuration is a technical configuration to configure the `sparrow` instance itself.

-The runtime configuration will be loaded by the `loader` from a remote endpoint.
+The checks configuration will be loaded during the runtime by the `loader` from a remote endpoint.
+The `loader` can be used to get the configuration local as well (type: `file`).
 This configuration consists of the checks' configuration.

 ### Startup